Presentable signatures and initial semantics: Proof of Theorem

 \begin{proof}[Sketch of the proof] As before, we denote by $\hat{\Upsilon}$ the initial $\Upsilon$-model, as well as---by abuse of notation--- its underlying monad.
 For each set $X$, we consider the equivalence relation $\sim_X$ on $\hat{\Upsilon}(X)$ defined as follows: for all $x, y \in \hat{\Upsilon}(X)$ we stipulate that $x \sim_X y$ if and only if $i_X (x) = i_X (y)$ for each (initial) morphism of $\Upsilon$-models $i : \hat{\Upsilon} \rightarrow F^* S$ with $S$ a $\Sigma$-model and $F^* S$ the $\Upsilon$-model induced by $F:\Upsilon\rightarrow \Sigma$.

-Per Lemma~\ref{lem:quotient-monad}, as $\hat{\Upsilon}$ preserves epimorphisms, we obtain the quotient monad, which we call $\Rquot$, and the epimorphic projection $\pi: \hat{\Upsilon} \to \Rquot$.
+By virtue of Lemma~\ref{lem:quotient-monad}, since $\hat{\Upsilon}$ preserves epimorphisms, we obtain the quotient monad, which we call $\Rquot$, and the epimorphic projection $\pi: \hat{\Upsilon} \to \Rquot$.
 We now equip $\Rquot$ with a $\Sigma$-action, and show that the induced model is initial, in four steps: